scunning1975/collegio-carlo-alberto/README.md

 # Collegio Carlo Alberto on Applied Causal Panel Methods

-Welcome to the materials for the **Collegio Carlo Alberto on Applied Causal Panel Methods**, a weeklong intensive course (9:00–16:00 daily) focused on advanced techniques for estimating causal effects in panel data.
+Welcome to the materials for the **Collegio Carlo Alberto on Applied Causal Panel Methods**, a weeklong intensive course (9:00–16:00 daily) focused on estimation, interpretation, application and trouble shooting with advanced techniques for estimating causal effects in panel data.

 ---